|St Maelrubha's Church, Poolewe | sitemap | log in|

 St. Maelrubha's Church is one of the western most churches in the United Diocese of Moray, Ross and Caithness whose Bishop is The Rt.
 Rev. Mark Strange.

-Services of Holy Eucharist are held every Sunday at 11am and on Wednesdays at 1030am in the church hall.
+Services of Holy Eucharist are held every Sunday at 11am and on the first Wednesday at 10-30am in the church hall.
 Services are also held once a month at 4pm on a Wednesday at Isle View Nursing Home.
 See our Facebook page for dates.

-Sunday services are announced by the ringing of the church bell which was gifted to St Maelrubha's by the congregation of St Columba's Church, Southwick, Sunderland.
+The church bell was gifted to St Maelrubha's by the congregation of St Columba's Church, Southwick, Sunderland.

-Also part of our charge are our sister churches at Courthill Chapel at Kishorn where Holy Eucharist is at 1030am on Sunday and St Donan's at Nostie, Kyle of Lochalsh where Holy Eucharist is also at 10-30am on Sunday.
+The other members of the South West Charge are Courthill Chapel at Kishorn where Holy Eucharist is at 10-30am on Sunday, and St Donan's at Nostie, Kyle of Lochalsh where Holy Eucharist is also at 10-30am on Sunday.
 Our Mission Church at Kinlochewe hold a service in the Kinlochewe Community Centre at 2-30pm on the first Sunday of each month.

-All visitors to this beautiful part of Scotland are welcome to attend our services and to take Holy Communion with us if their own church permits it.
+All visitors to this beautiful part of Scotland are welcome to attend our services and to share Holy Communion with us.

 St Maelrubha's a short history.